2021 Jawa 42 launched at ₹1.84 lakh. Gets updated styling, new colour options

 Jawa on Friday announced the launch of the Jawa 2.1, or the new Jawa 42 which has been priced at ₹1,83,942, ex-showroom Delhi.

-The motorcycle was originally launched in the country back in 2018 and with the yearly update, it has gained a handful of styling as well as mechanical updates.
+The motorcycle originally launched in the country back in 2018 and with the yearly update, the motorcycle has gained a handful of mechanical updates.
 The latest avatar of the motorcycle will be available across the authorised company dealerships throughout the country.

 Introducing the new arrivals, Ashish Singh Joshi, CEO – Classic Legends said, “Last year saw us coming up with the BS6 versions.
 We didn’t stop at that and outdid ourselves with even bettering the performance and feel of our motorcycles, calling it the 2.1.
 We have made the exhaust note throatier and even more alluring, enhanced the seat and fine-tuned the cross port engine for added punch,"